 The original house was built by Nathaniel Clements, Chief Ranger of the Park and ‘Master of the Game’, in 1751.
 Clements had a great interest in architecture and was responsible for most of the design, building the house in the then very fashionable Palladian style.

 He lived there with his family until his death in 1777.
 In 1782 his son, Robert, the first Earl of Leitrim, sold it to the Government for £10,000, at the time an enormous sum.

 From then until 1922 it was the home of Viceroy, the representative of the Crown in Ireland.
 I recall older people in the area still referring to the house as the Viceregal Lodge as late as the 1980s, although since 1938 it has been the Official Residence of the President of Ireland, and officially named Áras an Uachtaráin.

-The gracious and impressive residence of the American Ambassador to Ireland, pictured on the left, is also closed to the public, though it can be seen clearly from an area known as ‘the Fifteen Acres’.
+The gracious and impressive residence of the American Ambassador to Ireland is also closed to the public, though it can be seen clearly from an area known as ‘the Fifteen Acres’.